Yasi92/Happy-Pet/README.md

 #### As a shopper:

-1. I would like to browse on the website to buy an item for my pet.
+1. I would like to browse the website to buy an item for my pet.
 2. I would like to find a specific item I am looking for and buy it.
 3. I would like to, select the size and quantity of a product when purchasing it.
 4. I would like to, view selected products in my bag ready for checkout.
 5. I would like to, adjust the number of selected items in the bag.
-6. I would like to, enter my payment info safly.
+6. I would like to, enter my payment info safely.
 7. I would like to, view an order confirmation after checkout.
-8. I would like to, recieving a confirmation email after the checkout.
+8. I would like to, receive a confirmation email after the checkout.
 9. I would like to see the product I searched for and the number of results.
 10. I would like to search for a product by name or description.
 11. I would like to have the possibility to check the total of my added items easily.
 12. I would like to find some similar products for the item I am looking for.
 13. I would like to be able to add my favorite items to my wishlist.
-14. I would like to be able to sort the list of products in different sorting options as I wihs.
+14. I would like to be able to sort the list of products in different sorting options as I wish.

 #### As a site user (Returning user)

 1. I would like to have a personalized account and save my billing address info.
-2. I would like to login and logout.
+2. I would like to log in and log out.
 3. I would like to Be able to write a review on a purchased product
 4. I would like to rate a product I recently bought and let other users know about my opinion.
 5. I would like to make a purchase and update my new profile info for my future purchases.